 If your activity, services or project are not fully funded, please indicate how will you cover the shortfall?
 If you are unable to raise the full amount required, what will this mean for your activity, services or project?
 How do you plan to be funded in the long-term?

-This is where you can also attach: feasibility studies, evaluation reports and supporting letters.
+You can also attach: feasibility studies, evaluation reports and supporting letters

-It is important to note that Trustees do not generally see attachments, so that if anything is critical to you application, you should include it as answer in the Community Grant section.
+It is important to note that Trustees do not generally see attachments.
+If anything is critical to the application, you should include it as an answer in the project details section.